sureshrgmi/Data_Warehouse_CW/README.md

+#### Task Background

+The main requirement of this task was to create a Data Warehouse solution along with a Macjine Learning implementation based on certain use case scenario.
+The deliverables of this task were a Dara Warehouse (Designed using Star Schema), SQL queries to create the warehouse system, Python script for the machine learning implementation and the list of reporting queries based on the requirements.

 ### ERD for the Data Warehouse Design

 For this step, a Star Schema was designed based on the project requirement.
 Fact and dimentional modelling were done on the bassis of the data present and the requirement of the project.
 [Link](ERD_001204526_Group_11.pdf)